Testing and Certification

 For information about certification, see the Clinical Teaching Handbook.
 To be sure that they are meeting the requirements for graduation and certification, students should meet with Heather Doyle the semester before clinical teaching.

 There is a 5-time limit on taking any single certification exam under Texas Education Code.
-Additional attempts would require a waiver application to be completed.
+If the student does not pass after five tries, then the candidate must complete a waiver through the Texas Education Agency to take the exam again.

 As of March 15, 2017, the Texas Education Agency Board requires the implementation of an Accountability System for Educator Preparation Programs (ASEP) technology fee, as required by 19 TAC 229.9(7).
 This fee is required for each candidate seeking certification; the candidate must pay a fee of $35 per year.
 The fee will appear on your TCU student account.